wendyverdonk93/docs/content/payment-methods/wallet/paypal/integration-and-testing.md

 To integrate PayPal using our API, see API Reference – [PayPal](/api/#paypal).

+For the PayPal logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="Credentials and testing process" >}}

 Test credentials: [API key](/tools/multisafepay-control/get-your-api-key/)